apache/causeway-site/content/reference/recognized-annotations/SortedBy-deprecated.md

 The `@SortedBy` annotation is an instruction hint for (`SortedSet`) collections to use the specified comparator rather than the natural ordering of the entity
 (as would usually be the case).

-For example, this is taken from the [quickstart archetype](../../../getting-started/quickstart-archetype.html):
+For example, this is taken from the Isis addons example [todoapp](https://github.com/isisaddons/isis-app-todoapp/) (not ASF):

     public class ToDoItem implements Comparable<ToDoItem> {